banksy23/XCoder/README.md

 XCoder selects good samples based on three dimensions: instruction complexity, response quality, and instruction diversity.

-- **instruction complexity**: People always hope that Code LLM can write more complex programs.Thus, we train a <a href="">Complexity Scorer</a> to measure the complexity of each sample.
+- **Instruction complexity**: People always hope that Code LLM can write more complex programs.Thus, we train a <a href="">Complexity Scorer</a> to measure the complexity of each sample.
-- **response quality**: We use the number of passed test cases as a measure of code coverage quality.
+- **Response quality**: We use the number of passed test cases as a measure of code coverage quality.
 We train a <a href="">Unit Test Model</a> to generate a unit test program for each sample.
 Compared to using language models directly to judge code correctness, executing test cases can obtain real-world feedback and have better judgment performance.
-- **instruction diversity**: As a general principle, an advanced LLM should be able to handle various requests from humans.
+- **Instruction diversity**: As a general principle, an advanced LLM should be able to handle various requests from humans.
 We use Diversity-based Sampling method to ensure the diversity of the selected data.

 ---